Fiat chooses new India head, mulls new brands in market

 "A dedicated network will do better.
 Obviously, when there is an alternative on offer then sales suffer," he said.

-Fiat's solo push comes after years of disappointing sales in a country where foreign producers such as Ford (F.N), Honda (7267.T) and Nissan (7201.T) have recently acted to take more control of their own operations.
+Fiat's solo push comes after years of disappointing sales in a country where foreign producers such as Ford, Honda and Nissan have recently acted to take more control of their own operations.